Supporting Employment-Based Immigration Visas

 A temporary work visa permits an individual to work for a company in the U.S. for a specific period of time (could be years).
 A permanent visa (green card) permits an individual to work permanently in the U.S. The eligibility, requirements, and the process for both temporary and permanent visas differ.
 Due to the lengthy immigrant visa process, companies usually seek temporary visas for employees first or at the same as they are seeking permanent visas.

-Soreff Weinrich Law has decades of collective experience in helping employers and their employees navigate the maze of employment-based immigration.
+Weinrich Immigration Law has decades of collective experience in helping employers and their employees navigate the maze of employment-based immigration.
+Our firm has been in business since 1959.
 We partner with our clients at each stage of the employment immigration process.

 There are many different ways to obtain permission to work in the U.S. temporarily.
 The temporary work visas for an individual depends on many factors including, but not limited to, the individual’s education, training, citizenship, the company offering the employment opportunity, and the specific job offered.